oleksiivelychko/go-christmas/README.md

 ![Christmas tree](screenshot.png)

-...or run the executable binaru from the [Releases](https://github.com/oleksiivelychko/go-christmas/releases) page.
+...or run the executable binary from the [Releases](https://github.com/oleksiivelychko/go-christmas/releases) page.